edthedev/edthedev.github.io/resume/index.md

 ### January 2017 - August 2018: Programming Team Lead at Busey Bank, Champaign, IL

-- Managed three software developer direct reports.
+- Managed 3 full time software developer direct reports.
 - Collaborated with security, infrastructure, operations and sales teams to improve custom software product offerings.
 - Provided data analysis support as the organization grew from $3.7 billion in 2015 managed assets to $7.9 billion in 2017.